Foreign travel advice

 Religion

 Disrespecting Buddhist images and artefacts, or making offensive remarks about religion, is a serious offence and can lead to arrest.
-If you have visible tattoos of Buddha, you can been refused entry to Sri Lanka or face deportation.
+If you have visible tattoos of Buddha, you can be refused entry to Sri Lanka or face deportation.
 Do not pose for photographs standing in front of a statue of Buddha.

 Wildlife

 Some Sri Lankan animals can be dangerous.
-If in doubt, follow advice from authorised guides or local authorities.
+If in doubt, follow advice from authorised guides or your travel operator.
 Wild elephants and crocodiles will attack humans on occasion.
-Though not common in populated areas, venomous insects and snakes are found in many parts of the country.
-Feral dogs are common and sometimes carry rabies.
+Venomous insects and snakes are found in many parts of the country – though not common in populated areas.

 Outdoor activities and adventure tourism